Wolters Kluwer Reviews Changes to Federal and State Estate and Gift Tax Rules

 Ten states have no estate tax at all: Arizona, Delaware, Georgia, Indiana, Kansas, New Jersey, North Carolina, Oklahoma, South Dakota and Texas.
 Other states, such as California and Florida, technically still have a tax on the books, but the taxes are based on the now-repealed federal credit for state death taxes.
 It is highly doubtful that the federal credit will ever be reinstated.
 Consequently, those states do not tax the transfer of an estate either.

-In addition to estate taxes, six states also collect an inheritance tax.
+In addition to estate taxes, six states currently collect an inheritance tax.
 This is a tax on the portion of an estate received by an individual.
 It is different from an estate tax, which taxes an entire estate before it is distributed to individual parties.
-These states are Iowa, Kentucky, Maryland, Nebraska, New Jersey and Pennsylvania.
+These states are Iowa (phase-out repeal beginning in 2021, until total repeal in 2025)1, Kentucky, Maryland, Nebraska, New Jersey and Pennsylvania.
 Assets transferred to a spouse are exempt from inheritance taxes and some states exempt assets transferred to children and close relatives.
 Connecticut is the only state that imposes a gift tax.
-Legislation has been introduced in several states to enact a gift tax.

 The Tax Cuts and Jobs Act did not change the rate structure for estate and gift tax, which has been in place since passage of the American Taxpayer Relief Act (ATRA) of 2012.
 Accordingly, the maximum estate tax rate remains 40 percent.

 Similarly, surviving spouses are still eligible for the benefits offered by “portability” of the estate tax exclusion amount.
 However, to take advantage of portability, the estate of the first spouse to die must decide whether they want to make the portability election and file a federal estate tax return (Form 706), even if one would not otherwise have been required.